 Where are Sheds 1, 4, and 6?

 Shed 1 was located just south of the where Shed 2 stands today.
-Shed 1 was original built in 1892 then, almost 40 years laters it was torn-down in 1967 due to the expanding freeway systems.
+Shed 1 was original built in 1898 then, almost 40 years laters it was torn-down in 1967 due to the expanding freeway systems.
 So officially Shed 1 no longer exists—it is currently the parking lot.

 (Shed 1 no longer exists – “southern end” of market – Built 1841; demolished 1967)

 Shed 4 does not resemble any of the large structured sheds and bares no mark or shed name on its frame.
 Shed 4 is the free stand-alone open air connecting structure that sits between Sheds 3 and 4; it is currently painted a rust orange it is considered a walking path between Shed 3 and Shed 5.

 This structure also bares no name or title.
 It is located at the northern end of the market.
 It is simply referred to as the section with the tall roof-top or high canopy, “you know, the area upfront with the raised sidewalk.”
 During Flower Day all sheds are crammed with flower and garden lovers.

-(Shed 6 is located at the “northern end” of the market)
+(Shed 6 is located at the “northern end” of the market – Built 1966)